Youtuber Dad

-Youtuber Dad (Spanish: Papá Youtuber) is a 2019 Peruvian-Argentine comedy film directed by Fernando Villarán and written by Villarán and Gonzalo Ladines.
+Youtuber Dad (Spanish: Papá Youtuber) is a 2019 comedy film directed by Fernando Villarán and written by Villarán and Gonzalo Ladines.
 It stars Carlos Carlín, Gianella Neyra, Pelo Madueño, Manuel Gold and Vanessa Saba.
 It premiered on April 11, 2019, in Peruvian theaters.

 Synopsis

 Rómulo is a father of a family with little sympathy for technology who is fired by his new boss, a young millennial.
 Desperate not to lose his home and after finding out that his wife is pregnant, he decides to become a YouTuber, for which he will need the help of his two misunderstood children.

 Cast

 The actors participating in this film are: